lgpperry/lgpperry.github.io/_posts/2021-02-20-Meet-the-Rescues.md

 <img src="http://lgpcappiello.github.io/images/IMG-9041.jpg" alt="Sokka in the sunshine" width="30%"> <img src="http://lgpcappiello.github.io/images/IMG-9057.jpg" alt="Sokka being a goober" width="30%"> <img src="https://lgpcappiello.github.io/images/IMG_9511.JPG" alt="Sokka napping on my pillow after shoving all of the blankets aside" width="30%">

 I got Sokka from Sacramento Independent Animal Rescuers in January 2021.
 He loves to snuggle.
 He came to me very shy, but I spent some time working with a trainer to get his confidence up.
 He's doing great, but he probably won't ever be excited about new people.
 Sokka is also named after Avatar the Last Airbender, but I didn't name him!
 The rescue named him and he came to me (and to Suki!) with his name.
 My sister found him for me on Petfinder and it felt like fate :)

-## The Turtles

-Two red-eared sliders came home with me (as tiny babies) from Chinatown in Los Angeles circa 2014.
-The friend I'd gone to LA with passed away unexpectedly in 2017 and they're a sweet reminder of her.